 Possessing an oenological heritage like no other and eager to develop the hundreds of years of agricultural history behind the Rocca family, Francesco Bruno decided to step up and specialize in viniculture.
 It was in 1978 that the first wine harvest took place under the name of the Rocca family.

-In 1990 their cellar became known and recognized around the world.
+In 1990, their cellar became known and recognised around the world.
 The family bought new vineyards beyond Barbaresco and started producing other great wines from Piedmont: Langhe Nebbiolo, Barbera d’Alba and d’Asti, Dolcetto and Chardonnay.

 Today, Bruno Rocca’s children, Luisa and Francesco, work alongside him in the family business.